Nmaster88/Nmaster88/README.md

 career.

-Software is growing in importance in my life and the life of many people, because it has the power of bringing us a lot of useful innovations and enhancments to our lifes.
+Software is growing in importance in my life and the life of many people, because it has the power of bringing us a lot of useful innovations and enhancements to our lifes.

 I want to keep improving my knowledge in this field and building great software.